khatibb/Microservice-example/README.md

 2. remove repeated code blocks -> refactor into Mediator design pattern

 # How to Run

-1. cd into each microservice directory -> npm install
-2. in the root directioy -> docker-compose up (sudo it if needed)
+1. in the root directioy -> docker-compose up (sudo it if needed)

 # Notes
 1.The project is coded strictly using callbacks